bouncer-app/bouncer/docs/index.rst

 @authorization_method
 ~~~~~~~~~~~~~~~~~~~~~
-User permissions are defined in an method decorated with
+User permissions are defined in a method decorated with
 ``@authorize_method``

 A simple setup looks like so …